 The concept of freezer cooking has taken off.
 For those who wish to bake their own meals at home—and are enticed by the concept of letting one day’s worth of cooking provide a month’s worth of meals—companies such as 30-Day Gourmet were established.

 Owner Nanci Slagle began freezer cooking in 1993 when she had four children under the age of eight and was anxious to try anything that might help her get a decent meal on the table.
 Nanci and her friend Tara began experimenting with recipes, and soon came up with a great system for filling their freezers with great-tasting meals.
 Since then, the company has grown to include a bestselling cookbook, seven e-books, cooking software, and a website that features free recipes and a monthly online newsletter for freezer cooks.
-For more information on 30-Day Gourmet and to download a free 30-day trial version, visit their website at 30 Day Gourmet.

 Attend a Freezer Cooking Session